Fuschiam/Fuschiam/README.md

 ## Welcome to My GitHub! 🌟

 Hi there!
-I'm Fuschia, a passionate data enthusiast and developer.
+I'm Fuschia, a passionate data scientist and developer.
 Here, you'll find a blend of my technical projects, creative experiments, and explorations into the fascinating world of technology.

 ---